 Coding has always been at the forefront of technological growth.
-Organizations, schools, and even government are pushing learners on how to code.
+Organizations, schools, and even the government are pushing learners on how to code.
 They are also categorizing it as the must learn a skill just like mathematics.
 So, should you learn?
 Of Course, you should!
 It will help you to grow in many ways even you don’t become a full-fledged programmer.

 So, coming back to the question, “Is learning to code hard?”
 The answer is yes.
 Learning to code is hard.
 Most of the websites try to sell you their coding courses or resources by telling you the opposite, i.e., coding is easy.
 However, that’s not the truth.

 Erik Trautman breaks the whole reasoning of why coding is so hard to learn.
-In this article, “Why Learning to Code is So Damn hard,” he explains each point deeply.
+In this article, “Why Learning to Code is So Damn Hard,” he explains each point deeply.

-The above chart accurately shows about the rollercoaster ride that a learner goes through.
+The above chart accurately shows the rollercoaster ride that a learner goes through.
 We recommend you to read the article itself to get a better idea of what to expect ahead.

-Learn to Code for Free – Top Coding Websites, Blogs, Courses and Programs
+Learn to Code for Free – Top Coding Websites, Blogs, Courses, and Programs

 Udacity is one of the oldest Massive Online Massive Open Online Courses platforms on the internet.
 They offer excellent coding courses where you can learn to code for free.
 All the content on the platform is free to take.
-However, they also have a payment option where you get access to mentor and certifications which can be useful for your CV.
+However, they also have a payment option where you get access to mentors and certifications which can be useful for your CV.
 But, this is completely optional and is not necessary.

-The unique value of Udacity is project driven learning.
+The unique value of Udacity is project-driven learning.
 Their courses are also high quality and are developed by the best people in the industry.

 Coursera is one of the leading places to learn how to code for free.
 It is a website that offers tons of learning options and is not limited to just coding.
 It has one of the largest course libraries that you can explore.
 Also, each of the courses is crafted by the university professor who makes sure that you get the best learning content possible.
 Almost all the content is available for free.
 However, you need to pay if you want a “Coursera Verified Certificate.”
 You can also take advantage of their specialization courses where they list courses that provide content to master a particular skill.